 14 Ways to Experience the Real Maui: Off The Tourist Path

 There is so much more to Maui than just beautiful resorts and beaches.
-Our island offers fabulous activities designed specifically for visitors, but to fully experience the heart and soul of the island — the REAL Maui — I suggest you step off the well-worn tourist path for a while.
-Explore the grassroots offerings of our island.
+While our island offers fabulous activities designed specifically for visitors, we highly encourage you to experience the heart and soul of the island—the REAL Maui.
+Get to know the culture, the people, and the environment away from the resort areas.
+Explore the grassroots offerings of our island and step away from the well-worn tourist path for a while!
 Here are 14 suggestions for ways visitors can experience Maui’s land, sea, culture, and community on a truly authentic level.

 EXPERIENCE THE REAL MAUI